 - Nausea – Initially, this will be in the form of abdominal cramps and discomfort.
 As the symptoms progress, this will turn more chronic and could also include vomiting.

 - Anxiety Attacks – Anxiety attacks during alcohol withdrawal syndrome will include a raised heart rate, sweating, and a constant anxious feeling.

 - Headaches – The headaches that come in the early stages of alcohol withdrawal syndrome will initially resemble the headaches one would get with a hangover.
 But the intensity of these headaches will amplify over the course of the first 12 to 24 hours.

 - Delirium Tremens – Doctors commonly refer to delirium tremens as simply DT’s.
-These are characterized by a growing feeling of confusion, a persistent and rising fever, as well as a rapidly increasing heartbeat.
+These are a growing feeling of confusion, a persistent and rising fever, as well as a rapidly increasing heartbeat.
 The death rate among withdrawal patients who experience DT’s is as high as 6.6 percent.

 - High Blood Pressure – The glutamate will send out signals that will begin to accelerate the beating of the heart and create a situation of hypertension, also known as high blood pressure.
 This creates a series of other symptoms including more profuse sweating, shortness of breath, and an irregular heartbeat.

 - Chronic Tremors – The shaking hands that show up in the initial stages of alcohol withdrawal syndrome evolve into full body tremors in the later stages.
 These tremors will be persistent and the person will be unable to control them at all.

 If you need help with symptoms like the shortness of breath alcohol withdrawal causes, reach out to Morningside Recovery.
 Our alcohol detox program will keep you safe while you withdraw, and our alcohol addiction treatment will guide you toward lasting sobriety.
 Give us a call at 855-631-2135 now.